Clara Tott: Issue

-Elector Philip ruled until his death on behalf of his nephew and adopted son Philip the Sincere.
+Elector Frederick I ruled until his death on behalf of his nephew and adopted son Philip the Sincere.
 This may have been the reason why he did not arrange a regular share of his inheritance for his two sons with Clara Tott.
 They would only be entitled to inherit the Electorate of the Palatinate if Philip and his sons would die before they did.
 If the descendants of Philip were to die out, then the most senior member of the Princely House of Löwenstein-Wertheim would inherit.